slatedocs/slate/source/includes/_resourcedefns.md

 ### POST Action "ImportCertificate"

-Imports a Trusted Certificate and iLO is reset.
+Imports a Trusted Certificate and iLO 4 is reset.

 Parameters:

-"**Certificate**" (The certificate as a base-64 string)
+"**Certificate**" (The certificate as a base-64 string) - TODO correct?

 > example "ImportCertificate" action: